-- In a throwaway gag, a victim of the gender shifting orb in Eerie Cuties was in gathering signatures on a petition to save the 'spotted chupacabra'.
+- In a throwaway gag, a victim of the gender-shifting orb in Eerie Cuties is in gathering signatures on a petition to save the "spotted chupacabra".

 - In The Impossible Man, the chupacabra is actually a pet owned by teenager Angela Salinas.
 It's appearance in the story resembles the cartoon rendition of chupacabra, where it is a green furball with fangs, as featured on some Puerto Rican T-Shirts.

 - Spec World has (or had) a fictional cryptid called the Chupie (links to Web Archive because the page hasn't been moved to the new host yet).

 - SCP-2636, or Potrix caprarum sapiens, is the sapient and loud last remnant of the chupacabra species, and the virgin mother for their Messianic Archetype.

 - The animated movie Scooby-Doo! and the Monster of Mexico, which not only gets the origin of the creature completely wrong (treating it as being part of Aztec mythology!) but redesigned it to look more bigfoot-like.
 (The writers might have gotten it confused with the Nahual, a lycanthropic being from local folklore.)

 - Dexter's Laboratory had an episode that claimed Dexter had created it as a little reptilian monster that he named Charlie to scare off Dee Dee from his lab, but he had escaped to Mexico and started attacking goats ("I never said it was a completely successful experiment").